quano2/MATLAB-to-Python/Readme.txt

 TO DO LIST:
 - Check tokens for excess
-- Check grammar
 - Fix string lexer
-- Make all functions defined similarly in order to use switch in code generation
-- Add indentation counter in parser
+- Add other looping functions
+- Testing

 CURRENT STATUS:
-- Will recognise tokens
+- Lexer will recognise most tokens
-- Parser has been filled in,(no testing done)
+- Parser will parse all grammar
+- Code generation will work for some inputs (see support list)

+FULL SUPPORT LIST:
-- Will parse most expressions correctly
+- Simple expressions
+- For loops

 DOES NOT SUPPORT: (support may be added at a later date)
 - Cell arrays